fenago/kubernetes-course/md/Lab_5.md

 any nodes that satisfy the CPU and memory requirements of the pod.
 Hence, the pod scheduling has failed.

-To summarize, pod scheduling works on the basis of resource requirements.
-A pod will only be scheduled on a node that satisfies all its resource requirements.
-If we do not specify a resource (memory or CPU) limit, there\'s no upper bound on the number of resources a pod can use.

-This poses the risk of one bad pod consuming too much CPU or allocating too much memory that impacts the other pods running in the same namespace/cluster.
-Hence, it\'s a good idea to add resource requests and limits to the pod configuration in a production environment.

 As mentioned earlier in the lab, a pod can run more than one container.
 In the following exercise, we will create a pod